ConnorSweeneyDev/.config/readme.md

 # Welcome
 These are all my Windows dotfiles and how to set them up, using Wezterm with Neovim in PowerShellCore along with fzf.
-Additionally, there's a setup for a Tiling Window Manager and MouseMaster using AutoHotkey, as well as one for Tridactyl on Firefox.
+Additionally, there's a setup for a Tiling Window Manager using AutoHotkey, and for Tridactyl on Firefox.
 You will also find a list of other useful tools at the end.

 https://github.com/user-attachments/assets/298d47ea-595c-42d5-b092-fea8f2adaabf